-Inspections are carried out quarterly on all our managed properties, these are undertaken to ensure the condition of your property.
+Inspections are carried out regularly on all our managed properties, these are undertaken to ensure the condition of your property.
 Full reports will be kept on our records and are available to you at your request.
 We will ensure to send you an emailed summary of the general condition with any required works which we consider to be necessary.
 You are also welcome to visit the property, should you wish, so long as prior notice has been given to the tenants.

 Maintenance of the property